-- a) The SENDCo will provide INSET for NQTs, ECT's and other new staff at the School on Code of Practice procedures at University of Birmingham School. - b) Individual departments can ask for INSET from the SENDCo as required, for specific purposes or generic training. - c) Whole-School INSET, focusing on specific needs is included, where appropriate, on staff training days and during twilight sessions. - d) The SENDCo provides regular training to all staff on SEND needs via our online platform.
+- a) The SENDCo will provide INSET for ECT's and other new staff at the School to understand the Code of Practice and SEN processes at University of Birmingham School. - b) Individual departments can ask for INSET from the SENDCo as required, for specific purposes or generic training. - c) Whole-School INSET, focusing on specific needs is included, where appropriate, on staff training days and during twilight sessions.

+d) The SENDCo, Assistant SENDCo and learning coaches provide regular training and updates to all staff on SEND needs via our online platform and signpost staff to additional training opportunities.